kj89/testnet_manuals/kujira/README.md

 >
 > To migrate your valitorator to another machine read [Migrate your validator to another machine](https://github.com/kj89/testnet_manuals/blob/main/kujira/migrate_validator.md)

+## Hardware Requirements
+Like any Cosmos-SDK chain, the hardware requirements are pretty modest.

+### Minimum Hardware Requirements
+ - 3x CPUs; the faster clock speed the better
+ - 4GB RAM
+ - 80GB Disk
+ - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

+### Optimal Hardware Requirements
+ - 4x CPUs; the faster clock speed the better
+ - 8GB RAM
+ - 200GB of storage (SSD or NVME)
+ - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

 ## Set up your kujira fullnode
 ### Option 1 (automatic)
 You can setup your kujira fullnode in few minutes by using automated script below.
 It will prompt you to input your validator node name!